SyedT1/my_submitted_codes_in_online_judges/CPCS/Week 4/Greedy Algorithms/Warmup/Optimal Solution/README.md

 #### (Problem 1)
-Construct the largest possible number from a given number of inputs(digits [0,9])
+Statement:Construct the largest possible number from a given number of inputs(digits [0,9])
 **For example:**
  **(Input)**
      5